Yogayu/youxinyu/content/en/author/XinyuYou/_index.md

 ---
 What I am doing Now?

-- Starting my journey of Google Summer of Code 2019, I will complete a deep learning course for humanists.
-- Continue work with my postgraduate project: intended to effectively apply static code analysis to guide and improve student code quality.
-- Write technical blog.
-- Learning data analysis and machine learning.
-- Review algorithms and data structures.
+- Writing a deep learning course for humanists (GSoC Project).
+It's a lot of reading and research, but it's satisfying to write a course.
+- Participate in an algorithm contest with my friends.
-- Crafting a mysterious iOS APP, which is expected to be available by the end of may.
+- Crafting a mysterious iOS APP.
-- Take pictures, take pictures, take pictures.
-Occasionally photography.

-Update 05/16/2019
+Update 07/04/2019